Catecholaminergic Polymorphic Ventricular Tachycardia

 - Medicines to help prevent abnormal heart rhythms

-Some people with CPVT including those who have had a prior cardiac arrest or fainting may also need an implantable cardioverter defibrillator, or ICD.
-An ICD is a small device put under the skin near the chest.
+Some people with CPVT, including those who have had a prior cardiac arrest or fainting, may also need an implantable cardioverter defibrillator, or ICD.
+An ICD is a small device put under the skin near the chest or just below the armpit.
 It can detect a problem heart rhythm and provide treatment such as pulses to interrupt a fast heartbeat (called anti-tachycardia pacing, or ATP) and get it back to normal rhythm or a shock to help stop it.
 In some cases, a catheter ablation may be recommended.